 Groundwater levels at Napa County SWGW3 are typically above or near thalweg elevation (Figure 5-4), indicating connectivity between groundwater and surface water as well as gaining stream conditions in the reach.
-Groundwater levels dropped below the thalweg in 2020 and 2021 (Figure 5-45).
+The ground surface in this figure is the ground surface adjacent to the groundwater well.
+Dynamic river stage values below the streambed elevation at this site reflect conditions where water is present but below the surveyed thalweg elevation because the thalweg location and gage location are not exactly co-located.
+Stable stage measurements in the dry season (e.g., summer and fall 2020 and 2021) likely represent isolated pool or dry conditions.
+Groundwater levels dropped below the thalweg in 2020 and 2021 (Figure 5-5).
 Groundwater levels in the Napa County-218s-SWGW3 (shallower monitoring well) indicate "consistent to intermittent direct hydraulic connection."